Frequently Asked Questions

 Do I have to choose an FLC for my major?

-Only chemistry/biochemistry, biology and music majors are required to take an FLC related to their major.
+Only chemistry/biochemistry, music, and theater majors are required to take an FLC related to their major.
 To find your major and the FLCs that are available to you, please click on the "Find Your FLC By Major" link on the nav bar to the left.